 Your Best Man and chief bridesmaid will be honoured and pleased to have been chosen for their special roles.
 But sometimes they are not sure how they can help.
 So make sure you brief them a few days beforehand and give them a schedule to make sure they know what’s happening when.

 If you are organising the wedding yourself, they can be particularly helpful.
-On the day, after you have organised every last detail, it can come as a shock to realise that you won’t be able to orchestrate everything!
+On the day, after you have planned every last detail, it can come as a shock to realise that you won’t be able to orchestrate everything!
 So brief your Best Man to be your runner and ensure that your chief bridesmaid is clear about timings and doesn’t forget to take your hotel room key and lipstick with her!
 Your best man is often the best person to check if the bridal party are ready for the ceremony.
 Ask your chief bridesmaid to keep track of time and mobilise the bridal group.
 High heels, tight dresses and bulky bouquets can all hinder progress.
 Work out what order you will walk in and allow a few seconds between each member of the party walking up the aisle.

 Make sure your ushers are also briefed.
 They can help with seating guests, rounding up groups to help the photographer and telling guests where to find the loos!
 If you are laying on transport, one of your ushers can be the one to make sure everyone finds their way onto the bus and rounds up any stragglers!